top of page

 Is a signed agreement required in order for my student to attend the SGS Program?

 Yes.
-All families must agree to and sign the LCS SGS Student/Parent Agreement prior to enrollment in the SGS Program.
+Prior to starting in the SGS Program, all families must agree to and sign the LCS SGS Student/Parent Agreement prior to enrollment in the SGS Program.

 Is a student enrolled in the SGS Program for the entire school year?

-Students are encouraged to remain in SGS for the whole year; however, if a student chooses to transition to school in-person, they may do so at the start of the next semester.
-Students should remain in the SGS program for the entirety of a given semester in which they have started.
-If a family chooses to transition their student back to in-person school, they may be transitioned to their school of residence, depending on the capacity of their corresponding LCS campus.
+Students must commit to the SGS program for one school year.
+If a family chooses to transition their student back to in-person school, they may be transitioned to the non-LCS school of residence, depending on the capacity of their corresponding LCS campus.
 Additionally, if a student is not able to fulfill their responsibility as outlined in the SGS Student/Parent Agreement, tiered-reengagement steps will be taken to return the student to in-person learning.

-If there is capacity in Larchmont's in-person program at the student's grade level, LCS will transition the student to the classroom within 5 days.
+If there is capacity in Larchmont's in-person program at the student's grade level, LCS will transition the student to the classroom.
 If there is no capacity in Larchmont's in-person program, LCS will help the student transition to enrolling in the in-person program offered by their district of residence.

 How many hours will a student be online each day?

-The amount of time a student will participate in learning activities whether online with a teacher or independently online or offline will be roughly equal to a student attending school in person.
+The amount of time a student participates in learning activities, whether online with a teacher, independently on Edgenuity, or offline will be roughly equal to a student attending school in person.

 How is attendance taken?

-Attendance is work-based, meaning students must complete all their assignments to receive attendance credit.
-If students regularly miss assignments or do not show up for synchronous classes, group Zoom meetings or their student-teacher check-ins, their placement in the SGS Program will be evaluated and they may be required to return to in-person instruction.
+Attendance is based on the student's daily engagement in their school work, meaning students must complete all their assignments to receive attendance credit.
+If students regularly miss assignments or Zoom meetings, their placement in the SGS Program will be evaluated and they may be required to return to in-person instruction.

 What role do parents play?

-Parents/Guardians are true partners in the SGS Program.
-Parents of elementary-age students need to be hands-on and involved in guiding students and assisting with projects or schoolwork that may be completed both on and away from the computer.
-Parents are essential in helping to monitor their students daily activities to ensure they are making weekly progress and are attending classes regularly.
+Parents/Guardians are true partners in the SGS Program as they are essential in helping to monitor their students daily activities to ensure they are making weekly progress and are attending classes regularly.

 What parent or guardian support should be expected for an SGS student during the school day?